wadaniel/korali/examples/hierarchical.bayesian/12.hierarchical.latent.variables/README.rst

 - TODO TODO - continue below

-We then instatiate the model class, which provides acces to the data points and the conditional distribution function:
+We then instatiate the model class, which provides access to the data points and the conditional distribution function:

 .. code-block:: python

-    distrib = ConditionalDistribution4()
+    distrib = SimpleDistributionConditional()
+    data = distrib._p.data

 To run a Korali experiment, we first need to create a :code:`korali.Experiment` that we can then customize.
 We will also need a :code:`korali.Engine` to run the experiment: